konveyor/move2kube-website/docs/tutorials/cli-workflow.md

     The CLI has created Kubernetes YAMLs for us which are stored inside the `deploy/yamls` directory.
 For each of the directories and the services identified, it has created the deployment artifacts, service artifacts and the ingress as required.
 The `scripts` directory contains the scripts for building the images for the applications using Dockerfiles.

-    Many scripts like `buildimages.sh` and `pushimages.sh` are also present inside the directory.
+    Many scripts like `builddockerimages.sh` and `pushimages.sh` are also present inside the directory.
 It has also created a simple `deploy/compose/docker-compose.yaml` for you, so that you can test the images locally if you want.
 It has also created Tekton artifacts inside the `deploy/cicd/tekton` directory that are required if you want to use Tekton as your CI/CD pipeline.

     The `Readme.md` file guides on the next steps to be followed.